-Create a case study profile of the material you have learnt on Hard engineering: Heysham.
+Create a case study profile of the material you have learnt on Holderness coast.
 Be creative in your presentation of this case study.
 It must include the following information:

-- 1. Background information Why do Heysham and Morecambe need protecting? - 2.
+- 1. Background information Why do Hornsea and Withernsea need protection? - 2.
 The council has selected 'Hold the line' management.
 Explain this strategy and why they have selected this. - 3.
-What Council is in charge of this management? - 4.
-What type of management schemes does Heysham and Morecambe use?
+What Council oversees this management? - 4.
+What type of management schemes do Hornsea and Withernsea use?
 Suggest why each strategy has been used in each location. - 5.
 How many phases were in this comprehensive improvement scheme and when did the programme take place? - 6.
-Extension Suggest how these strategies will be challenged by future sea level rises how future-proof is the hard engineering in Heysham?
+Extension Suggest how these strategies will be challenged by future sea level rises how futureproof is the hard engineering on the Holderness coast?